andiosika/SQL_Hypothesis_Testing_Workflow/README.md

 </div>

-Visual on distributions and potential remaining outliers:
+Visual on distributions and potential remaining outliers to get a cleaner view:

 ```python
 #boxen plot